Slices a string or list with offsets and strides.

 Section titled “begin = int (optional)”The offset to start slice from.

-If negative, offset is calculated from the end of string.
+If negative, offset is calculated from the end of the input.

 Defaults to 0.